bpicinato/MonArch/README.md

 If you use the contents of this repository, please cite:

 Picinato, B. A., Franceschini-Santos, V. H., Zaramela, L., Vêncio, R. Z. N., Koide, T. (2025) **Archaea express circular isoforms of IS200/IS605-associated ωRNAs**.
-In preparation.
+In review.

 # Installation and requisites